-- Proper upkeep of Password of email ID, ATM and Credit Cards, Bank accounts, online profiles, net banking, life insurance, vehicle insurance, Demat trading accounts, Income Tax e-filing, and other valuables.
+- Proper upkeep of Password of the email ID, ATM and Credit Cards, Bank accounts, online profiles, net banking, life insurance, vehicle insurance, Demat trading accounts, Income Tax e-filing, and other valuables.

-- Ensure nomination of all investment accounts, lockers, Insurance Policies and Digital Assets.
+- Ensure nomination of all investment accounts, lockers, Insurance Policies, and Digital Assets.
 As far as possible all the investments are in joint names of self and spouse with nomination registered in every account.
 Ensure documentary evidence for the registered nomination.
 One can cancel and re-register the nomination during the currency of investment.

-- In the modern era the new concept of keeping the online Social Profiles, email ID's, Facebook data secure and nominated is gathering momentum and even the great Google has introduced the Inactive accounts manager so as to enable nominated persons to access your Digital Assets, Email ID's and Social Profiles.
+- In the modern era the new concept of keeping the online Social Profiles, email ID's, Facebook data secure and nominated is gathering momentum and even the great Google has introduced the Inactive accounts manager so as to enable nominated persons to access your Digital Assets, Email ID and Social Profiles.
 Social Networking Sites like Facebook are yet to facilitate a smooth transfer of profiles of expired persons to their legitimate heirs for preservation after locking those social profiles for any further posting or editing after the death of Profile Owner as editing the profile posthumously will tantamount to tampering of history.

 - You may also like to train your legal heirs to withdraw money from your account after your death from net banking channels so as to avoid legal hassles as the national governments have not made changes in IT or Banking Laws to take punitive actions on such illegal withdrawals.

-- Nomination does not legal right to the nominee and legal heirs can claim money from the nominee.
-To ensure that your wishes are fulfilled after your death – one must execute registered/unregistered will.
+- Nomination does not mean legal right to the nominee and legal heirs can claim money from the nominee.
+To ensure that your wishes are fulfilled after your death – one must execute a registered/unregistered will.

 - While making will take care of the following: (It must include):